- © AWI

 Germany is home to several research infrastructures (RIs) of global significance.

 Research infrastructures are major instruments, resources or service facilities for research in all disciplines that stand out because they are of at least national significance and have a long life – as a rule, more than ten years.
-In the case of the natural, biological, environmental and technological sciences as well as medicine, investment costs amount to at least 15 million euros.
+Access to them is fundamentally open, and their use is arranged on the basis of research quality standards.
+The costs of their development and construction are so high that they require substantial national public funds and therefore justify an extensive national decision-making process.

 Research activities are conducted in a wide range of disciplines, such as

-The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of 1.1 billion euros (planned in 2014).
-The budget is also supplemented by international funding.
+The Federal Government provides the majority of funding for large-scale equipment in basic research with an annual budget of almost 1.0 billion euros (2014).
+Research are also developed in international collaborative partnerships.
+International partners contribute to the funding of such infrastructures.